captain-woof/react-waterfall-grid/README.md

 ### FAQ

 - **Sometimes, on some grid container sizes, one of the columns (or rows) get bigger than the rest.
 Why's that?**

     *That is because the grid **does not judge and reshape itself based on the child heights (for vertical grids) or widths (for horizontal grids).** It rather checks the total number of elements and the parent element dimensions to judge how many elements can be fitted per column/row. **If it so happens that a few of the child elements are much larger than all remaining child elements, you'll see this happening.**
     I'll be working on it soon, I have some ideas.*

 - **I found an issue/bug, where do I tell you about it?**

-    *[Raise an issue](https://github.com/captain-woof/react-waterfall-grid/issues), and let's discuss about it.*
+    *[Raise an issue](https://github.com/captain-woof/react-waterfall-grid/issues), or [start a Discussion](https://github.com/captain-woof/react-waterfall-grid/discussions) and let's discuss about it.*

 - **Am I free to use it in my project?**

     *Why not? **This package is MIT licensed**.
 Do anything you wish to with it, with one condition that you come back and tell me about it.*

 ### Author